 The product model describes the aspects, concepts and their relations needed to construct a product during the development process.
 Thus, it supplies the 'language' to describe a product.
 Usually, this language is represented using view based description techniques like structural, state oriented, interaction oriented, or data-oriented notations.
-The concrete product itself is an instance of the product model.
-Since process activities are defined as changes of such instances of the product model, a process model can only be defined on top of a product model.
+The concrete product itself is an instance of the product model, for example represented by system structure diagrams, state transition diagrams, or MSC-like event traces.

+Since process activities are defined as changes of instances of the product model, a process model can only be defined on top of a product model.
 The granularity of a product model also defines the expressiveness and thus the quality of the process model.
 Using both models, detailed development processes can be described, accessible to CASE support.